 Our success is dependent, in part, upon our proprietary technology.
 We rely on a combination of patent, copyright, trademarks, trade secrets and nondisclosure agreements to protect our proprietary technology.
 We hold several US patents with various expiry dates.
 We have applied for additional patents in new areas of invention and may extend these patents, if granted to other jurisdictions.
 There can be no assurance that our patent applications will be granted or that any issued patent will be upheld as valid or prevent the development of competitive products, which may be equivalent to or superior to our products.
 We have not received any claims alleging infringement of the intellectual property rights of others, but there can be no assurance that we may not be subject to such claims in the future.

 Research and Development

-We spent \$158,246 during the year ended December 31, 2023 and \$99,275 during year ended December 31, 2022 on research and development.
-This work relates primarily to the development of our water and energy conservation products, as well as new research in connection with our TPA products.
+We spent \$329,952 during the year ended December 31, 2024 and \$158,246 during year ended December 31, 2023 on research and development.

 Employees